particle-iot/docs/src/content/getting-started/products/security.md

 ## Quarantining Devices

+With Device OS 4.0 and later, quarantine is not supported.
+You must pre-add all devices to your product, which is more secure than quarantine mode.

 This is the most secure and recommended option for handling unrecognized devices.
 By default, unrecognized devices will be quarantined unless you override the setting in your product's config page.
 This is done to protect